+Quality improvement (QI) in public health is the use of a deliberate and defined improvement process, such as Plan-Do-Check-Act, which is focused on activities that are responsive to community needs and improving population health.
 It is essential for health departments to use QI tools to fulfill their missions, apply for accreditation, improve the health of their communities, and become more efficient and effective.
-To support these efforts, Public Health Foundation (PHF) is excited to announce the release of a new quality improvement resource, the Public Health Quality Improvement Encyclopedia
+To support these efforts, the Public Health Foundation (PHF) developed and published the Public Health Quality Improvement Encyclopedia

 This comprehensive encyclopedia includes 75 QI tools and an extensive glossary.